Managing a Job¶

 A job in the queue may be placed on hold by running the command condor_hold.
 A job in the hold state remains in the hold state until later released for execution by the command condor_release.

-Jobs in universes other than the standard universe that are running when placed on hold will start over from the beginning when released.
+Jobs that are running when placed on hold will start over from the beginning when released.

 Changing the priority of jobs¶